Free Boat Rides in NYC from Kayaks to Sailboats and More

 Select days throughout the summer; follow it on Facebook for updates.

 This all-volunteer organization offers kayaking in NYC and provides everything you need to get out on the water, including kayaks, paddles, and life jackets, as well as basic launch, land, and paddling tips.
 Experienced kayakers are on the water to observe and assist.
 No registration is required.
 Dry bags are available for sale ($10).
 An adult must accompany children under 18, and everyone must sign a waiver.
 Time on the water is limited to 15-20 minutes, but you're welcome to get back in line for another go.
-Dates for this year's free walk-up kayaking are still being confirmed; follow its Facebook page for the latest information.
+Dates are select weekends from June through October; follow its Facebook page for the latest information.

 RELATED: Best Mini-Golf Courses for Kids in NYC